yzzlqyxc/FWrepo/README.md

 #### Facade Pattern
 Given the inherent complexity that comes with databases, to ensure the Law of Demeter, we use the facade pattern to encapsulate the database operations.
 This way, the service logic does not need to know the details of the database operations, and the database operations can be easily replaced in the test and in the future (Freeman 272).

+#### Chain of Responsibility Pattern
+To streamline request processing and separate concerns across different stages, we utilize the Chain of Responsibility pattern in our middleware layer.
+This approach allows us to create a chain of middleware components, each with a unique responsibility, that sequentially handle incoming requests.
+For instance, our first middleware logs every incoming request and outgoing response, fulfilling logging and monitoring needs.
+The second middleware decodes the cid parameter, so our core service logic remains isolated from specific decoding algorithms.
+By following the Chain of Responsibility pattern, we ensure that each middleware component can independently address its task, and new functionality can be added or modified easily without affecting existing logic (Freeman 623).

 ### Running Cloud Service

 To reach our service using cloud computing, please follow the steps below: